frogfrogforg/c0llage/Events.md

 - __Listen__(get): you write code so that when an event happens, the code reacts to it in some way.
 - __Raise__(add): you write code to broadcast that an event has happened causing all the listeners respond.

-I (mut) used in sequential-games.html used a pattern I think Darwin suggested in the chat of calling the events with some sort of namespace, like `alidator.tea` `salada.bucket`.
+> I (mut) used in sequential-games.html used a pattern I think Darwin suggested in the chat of calling the events with some sort of namespace, like `alidator.tea` or `salada.bucket`.
 Hopefully we might keep some nice pattern like this.

 Listening to events
 -------------------